Former Google/Facebook/Mozilla Employees Will Fight Addictive Technologies - Slashdot

 Im addicted To Coding (Score:1)

-I'm sure this will become common practice (Score:3)
+I'm sure this will become common practice (Score:4, Insightful)

 It's like with the banks.
 You've got these talented and nerdy characters that first work for a big bank, ripping off people in legal ways, and then when they've made a lot of money they purify themselves by going to work for an organisation which monitors the banking system.
 I don't know if I should condemn them, they're not less moral than other people, but they're certainly no moral guides.

-schmesign schmethicist (Score:2)
+schmesign schmethicist (Score:4, Interesting)

 A fucking what?
 Is that what people do when they fail the exam to be UX facilitator?